 This is an attempt to dust the cobwebs from my keyboard.
-Speaking of “chordwebs” I once had the hots for a guy in a band by the same name but let me rein myself in and focus before I go off on a random tangent.
+Speaking of “chordwebs” I once had the fiery hots for Dare, a guy in a band by the same name but let me rein myself in and focus before I go off on a random tangent.
 I have not written here in forever and I apologise to the select few that have read my musings in the past and wondered where I vamoosed to (there is a subtle hint in the sentence but don’t try too hard to find it).
 I have been up and about trying to find the balance and an increase in fruitfulness, fulfilment and metamorphosis.

 What we need will not always come in the manner/shape we have imagined it to look like.
 What you desire most might not be what you need most.
 It may come at a time when one is least receptive because of the pre-occupation with wants.